Close Enough: Release

 The series was announced in May 2017, four months after Quintel's previous series, Regular Show, concluded its run on the sibling Cartoon Network.
 The series was originally announced to air on TBS, but was delayed several times.
-It would later be revealed that TBS had planned to premiere the show as part of its own animation block, but those plans fell through when production on The Cops was shut down due to Louis C.K.’s admitted sexual misconduct.
+It would later be revealed that TBS had planned to premiere the show as part of its own animation block, but those plans fell through when production on lead-in program The Cops was shut down after its co-creator Louis C.K. admitted to several instances of sexual misconduct.
 On October 29, 2019, it was announced that the series would instead move to HBO Max.
 The second half of the third episode was premiered at the Annecy International Animated Film Festival on June 15, 2020.

 On August 6, 2020, the series was renewed for a second season.
 The following month, the series was distributed internationally through Netflix as a Netflix Original, beginning September 14, 2020 in Latin America.

 The second season premiered on February 25, 2021 on HBO Max.
 Prior to the season premiere, a third season was announced on February 10, 2021.
 The second season was released internationally on Netflix on May 26, 2021.
+The series altogether was removed from Netflix globally in May 2023.

 On October 24, 2021, the first two seasons became available to buy digitally on iTunes.
 The third season was released digitally on May 8, 2022.

 With the announcement of TBS and TNT's Front Row blocks, the series debuted on the former network on October 25, 2021.

 The third season premiered on April 7, 2022 on HBO Max.
 On July 15, 2022, HBO Max cancelled the series after three seasons.

 On August 17, 2022, the service announced the removal of several shows, including Close Enough.
+The show was removed from digital purchase in October 2023 alongside all other shows that used to be off Max.